-- The nature of the violation and the circumstances surrounding it, including the actual or potential impact on the individuals involved and/or the community as a whole; - Statements made or evidence presented during disciplinary proceedings;

-- 3. Prior disciplinary record of the student; - 4.
+- 1. The nature of the violation and the circumstances surrounding it, including the actual or potential impact on the individuals involved and/or the community as a whole; - 2.
+Statements made and/or evidence presented during the conduct review process; - 3.
+Disciplinary history of the student; - 4.
 Disciplinary precedent; - 5.
 Guidelines in the Code of Student Conduct.